oracle-livelabs/database/datapump-x-platform-migration/05-xtts-rollforward-phase/xtts-rollforward-phase.md

       ```
     </details>

-    When you take a closer look at the log file, you see, the XTTS script managed everything for you.
-It recognized a new data file was added to the tablespace and it took  care of it.
+    When you look at the log file, you see the XTTS script managed everything for you.
+It recognized you added a new data file to the tablespace, and it took care of it.

 ## Task 3: Incremental Restore (TARGET)

-The incremental restore needs the "res.txt" and "incrbackups.txt" files from source.
+The incremental restore needs the "res.txt" and "incrbackups.txt" files from the source.
 Both are the driving files for the XTTS process.
-You just performed your first incremental backup so there's no previous version of "incrbackups.txt" file. <br>
+You just performed your first incremental backup, so there's no previous version of "incrbackups.txt" file. <br>
-But the initial load already created the res.txt and you probably remember that you copied it already from source to target in the previous LAB.
-So let's compare both before starting the restore....
+But the initial load already created the res.txt and you probably remember that you copied it already from source to target in the previous lab.
+So, let's compare both before starting the restore....

 ### Comparing Source and Target res.txt
 So before overwriting __res.txt__ on target, let's check out the content of this file on source and target: